logo

 A portable petrol driven generator is normally used to power the electric hoist used during erection and dismantling.
 However, where a normal 240 Volt mains supply is available this can be used instead.

-Erection normally takes about two hours and dismantling one hour.
+Erection normally takes about 1.5 hours and dismantling 1 hour.
 More information on the site requirements and erection sequence, together with photographs, can be found here.

 Health & Safety